Code-Institute-Submissions/shanecooney111-maughans_pub/README.md

 * As a user I want to know if Maughans Pub is suitable for events.
 * As a user I want to easily contact someone about hosting an event at the pub.
 * As the business we want to promote the pub and its facilities.
-* As the business we want to visually show our venue inluding our new yard.
+* As the business we want to visually show our venue including our new yard.
 * As the business we want to drive traffic to our social media channels where we can promote upcoming events such as live music.
 * As the business we want a host a facility where potential and current customers can ask questions.
 * As the business we want to handle drink orders from the yard online.